parsa011/EzLorem/README.md

 # What is new ?

+1.4.4 : added CDN :D

-1.4.2 : highlight text when you are moving it's Generator. :D
+1.4.2 : highlight text when you are moving it's Generator.

 1.4.0 : now it's possible to change regulator position with cursor (documents added)